Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/resources/documentation/datapacks/blasters.md

     * *n* (string) A unique bitfield that defines the following attachment
       * `id` (string) The name of the attachment rendered in the UI
       * `visualComponent` (string) The name of the submesh that should be rendered or hidden with respect to the attachment (See: [Attachment System](#attachment-system))
+      * `texture` (Identifier) The optional override texture for the attachment to render with, defaulting to the blaster base texture.
       * `icon` (integer) The icon ID that best represents the attachment (See: [Icon Table](#icon-table))
       * `mutex` (bitmap) The set of bits corresponding to the attachments that make up the **mut**ually-**ex**clusive attachment set this attachment belongs to (See: [Attachment System](#attachment-system))